kalnajslab-org/.github/profile/README.md

 cd src
 ln -s ../StratoCore_RATS.ino StratoCore_RATS.cpp
 ```
+If you get an `undefined reference to 'loop'` error during the build,
+then you have not added the *.cpp* link to the *.ino* file.

 Library requirements are specified in *platformio.ini*, and they are
 fetched automagically, so that *libraries/* is ignored by PlatformIO.